aidoraide/react-flask-postgres-boilerplate-with-docker/README.md

 ### Features

-A database named `sport_stats` (user: myuser / password: mypassword) is initialized when the database container start.
+A database named `sport_stats` (user: dev / password: mypassword) is initialized when the database container start.
 These default values can be changed in the `docker-compose.yml` file.
 A table `players` with one record is created by copying the file `db/init/init.sql` into the `/docker-entrypoint-initdb.d/` container directory ([see documentation of postgres official image](https://hub.docker.com/_/postgres/)).

 The Flask application uses SQLAlchemy to retrieve the content of the `players`, ReactJS call the REST API and display it !